 As a last word… this is REALLY good with toasted focaccia bread drizzled with olive oil and sprinkled with salt (yup, we have this with a LOT of our meals!).
 I also like to serve a simple green salad in a light dressing on the side.
 Then you really are looking at perfection. 🙂

-- 300 grams / 10.5 ounces dried pasta shells (I used medium ones, but you can use giant if you prefer – they just need to be big enough to stuff)
+- 10.5 ounces dried pasta shells I used medium ones, but you can use giant if you prefer – they just need to be big enough to stuff

 - 1 beaten egg

-- a good grinding of fresh nutmeg (about ¼ of a ‘nut’), or about ¼ teaspoon ground nutmeg
+- 1/4 teaspoon a good grinding of fresh nutmeg

 - freshly ground pepper